ayoamrit/StoringData-JDBC-/README.md

 # StoringData-JDBC-
-Storing &amp; retrieving users data from MySQL database connected to Java.
+Storing &amp; retrieving users data from MySQL database through Java.

 - In this program user can create and access their account by entering required details
 - All the user data would be stored in the SQL database